Johnson & Johnson ordered to pay $110-million in U.S. talc-powder trial

 The verdict in state court in St. Louis was the largest so far to arise out of about 2,400 lawsuits accusing J&J of not adequately warning consumers about the cancer risks of talc-based products including its well-known Johnson’s Baby Powder.

-Many of those lawsuits are pending in the state court in St. Louis, where the company has faced four prior trials, three of which resulted in verdicts awarding plaintiffs $195-million in total.
-The last trial ended in a defense verdict.
+Many of those lawsuits are pending in St. Louis, where the J&J has faced four prior trials, three of which resulted in $197-million verdicts against J&J and a talc supplier.

 Thursday’s verdict came in a lawsuit against J&J and talc supplier Imerys Talc by Lois Slemp, a resident of Virginia who is currently undergoing chemotherapy after her ovarian cancer initially diagnosed in 2012 returned and spread to her liver.

-She claimed that she developed cancer after four decades of daily use of talc-containing products produced by J&J, specifically J&J’s Baby Powder and Shower to Shower Powder.
+Slemp claimed she developed cancer after four decades of using talc-containing products produced by J&J, including J&J’s Baby Powder and Shower to Shower Powder.

-The jury awarded $5.4-million in compensatory damages and said J&J was 99 per cent at fault while Imerys was just 1 per cent.
-It awarded punitive damages of $105-million against J&J and a unit and $50,000 against Imerys.
+The jury awarded $5.4-million in compensatory damages and said J&J was 99 per cent at fault while Imerys was just 1 percent.
+It awarded punitive damages of $105-million against J&J and $50,000 against Imerys.

-The verdict was watched by Reuters through Courtroom View Network, which carried a web broadcast, and confirmed by a spokesman for a lawyer for the plaintiffs.
+Reuters watched the verdict through Courtroom View Network, which broadcast it online.

+“Once again we’ve shown that these companies ignored the scientific evidence and continue to deny their responsibilities to the women of America,” Ted Meadows, a lawyer for Slemp and other plaintiffs, said in a statement.

-In a statement, J&J said that it sympathized with women impacted by ovarian cancer but planned to appeal.
+J&J in a statement said it sympathized with women impacted by ovarian cancer but planned to appeal.

 “We are preparing for additional trials this year and we continue to defend the safety of Johnson’s Baby Powder,” J&J said.